benhouse1987/whisper/README.md

 ## Prepare
 ### Create an i18n table
-create an i18n table in the database your service based on
+create an i18n table in the database your service based on.

+You can use the following script:

 ```
 CREATE TABLE `i18n_item` (